 What is cohousing?

 Cohousing is all about community.
+It’s also called community-led housing.
 People live in private, self-contained homes but share communal areas and amenities, and socialise or eat together.
 Cohousing schemes typically contain between eight and 40 households.

 A cohousing community might be a new purpose-built development, an old estate, a set of streets or even a cul-de-sac.
 But it’s the people that make the community, not the houses.
 Cohousing communities are created and run by their residents, so there is no outside help to manage the community or maintain facilities.

 Cohousing is a relatively new concept in the UK.
-The first communities were all owner occupied, but an increasing number of housing associations and other groups are designing cohousing communities and looking for new ways to offer affordable housing to buy or rent.
+It started to develop in the country towards the late 1990s.
+The first communities were all owner-occupied, but an increasing number of housing associations and other groups are designing cohousing communities and looking for new ways to offer affordable housing to buy or rent.

 A central area

 Most cohousing communities are built around a central area.
 This is the hub of the community and might contain a communal kitchen, shared laundry and a large eating area where everyone can eat together.
 There might also be a guest room where members of the community can have visitors to stay.

 Cohousing communities are often built to be sustainable, using renewable energy and other eco-friendly ways of living.

 The community will usually decide on communal tasks that have to be done and allocate jobs to certain people.
 That might mean putting in a few hours per week to help your community – by mowing the communal lawn, painting a fence, gardening or cooking a group meal.

 People living in cohousing can save money and be more environmentally friendly, by sharing appliances and gadgets.
 For example, using communal laundry facilities, and sharing garden and DIY tools.